Skip to content

 Key Takeaways

-If you are concerned that someone has registered a trade mark that is similar to yours, there are a few options to consider.
-Firstly, you should consider whether their brand operates in the same business area.
-Additionally, it would help if you consider whether your brands are likely to compete with each other.
-If they are not, you may wish to approach the owner and see if they would be willing to consent to your registration.
+If you are concerned that someone has registered a trade mark similar to yours, there are a few options to consider.
+Firstly, consider whether their brand operates in the same business area.
+Additionally, consider whether your brands are likely to compete with each other.
+If they are not, you may approach the owner and see if they would be willing to consent to your registration.
 If they are likely to compete with you, they may object to your application.
-In this instance, the best option for you is to develop a different and more unique trade mark.
+In this instance, the best option may be for you to develop a different and more unique trade mark.

 Before applying for a trade mark, it is crucial to conduct a thorough search of the trade mark register to identify any existing similar marks.
 If a conflict arises, you may need to gather evidence to demonstrate that your trade mark is distinct enough to avoid confusion.
 Consulting with an expert can be beneficial in navigating objections and ensuring your application has the best chance of success.
 Remember, even if the IPO approves your trade mark, it may still face objections or challenges post-registration.